-Ozone is a colorless gas with a distinctive odor.
-Indoors, it can be created by photocopiers to get ink to cling to paper.
-Although it is a natural occurrence in the atmosphere (your local weatherman may have used the term “ozone action day”), it can be harmful if inhaled in larger amounts.
-For all properly maintained copiers, that’s not normally a problem.
-Malfunctioning copiers, however, can pump out elevated levels of ozone which could lead to headaches, eye and breathing problems and even respiratory conditions for people with asthma or who are more sensitive to irritants.
+Ozone is a colorless gas with a distinctive odor created by photocopiers to get ink cling to paper.
+Although it is a natural occurrence in the atmosphere (your local weatherman may have used the term “ozone action day”), it can be harmful if inhaled in more significant amounts.
+For all adequately maintained copiers, that’s not usually a problem.
+Malfunctioning copiers, however, can pump out elevated levels of ozone which could lead to headaches, eye and breathing problems, and even respiratory conditions for people with asthma or who are more sensitive to irritants.
 Many of today’s enterprise-level devices include an ozone filter.

 The toner in copiers is technically a carcinogen.
-Just like ozone, in sufficient quantities, toner dust can produce respiratory problems, coughing and sneezing.
+Just like ozone, toner dust can produce respiratory problems, coughing and sneezing in sufficient quantities.
 Most often, the fine-particle toner dust is introduced into the air by toner spillage, especially during the replacement of toner cartridges.
 But malfunctioning devices could also be leaking toner inside the copier cabinet.
-Since photocopiers usually produce high heat, they also employ ventilation systems and fans, which can pick up that dust exhaust it into the air.
+Since photocopiers usually produce high heat, they also employ ventilation systems and fans, which can pick up that dust and exhaust it into the air.

-Selenium is used as a photoconductive coating on the copier’s drum.
-When the device routinely overheats, or is just plain old, it can cause the selenium to deteriorate.
-The dust can be pumped into the surrounding air, much like toner dust.
-Overexposure to selenium dust can lead to unexplained fatigue and concentration issues, as well as respiratory and eye irritation.
+Selenium is a photoconductive coating on the copier’s drum.
+When the device routinely overheats or is just plain old, it can cause the selenium to deteriorate.
+The dust gets pumped into the surrounding air, much like toner dust.
+Overexposure to selenium dust can lead to unexplained fatigue, concentration issues, and respiratory and eye irritation.

-Although rare, carbon monoxide gas can also be produced by poorly maintained or malfunctioning copiers, or machines placed where they don’t have adequate ventilation.
-It would be an unusual (but not unheard of) event for it to reach very harmful levels.
+Although rare, poorly maintained or malfunctioning copiers may produce carbon monoxide gas.
+It would be an unusual (but not unheard of) event to reach very harmful levels.

-As we mentioned earlier, the steps to prevent these issues are exceptionally simple:
+As we mentioned earlier, the steps to prevent these issues are straightforward:

-1) Routine device maintenance is the single most important thing you can do for the office copier and your coworkers.
-Often times, the technology provider that you purchased or leased the device from can supply you with a service contract or service on an as-needed basis.
+1) Routine device maintenance is the most critical thing you can do for the office copier and your coworkers.
+Often, the technology provider you purchased or leased the device from can supply you with a service contract or service as needed.

 2) Try to find an open, easily accessible place to set up your copier.
-Look for a place that has good and constant air circulation.
-If this place is also away a decent distance from employee desks or areas where people congregate (the break room, coffee machine or conference room), then even better.
+Look for a location with excellent and constant air circulation; if this place is also a decent distance from employee desks or where people congregate (the break room, coffee machine, or conference room), then even better.

-3) If you choose to change the toner supply yourself, make sure you know what you are doing beforehand.
-Read the directions so that the task can be accomplished quickly and safely.
-If any amount of toner does spill, keep people away from the area until it can swept or vacuumed up.
+3) If you change the toner supply yourself, ensure you know what you are doing beforehand.
+Read the directions so that you can accomplish the task quickly and safely.
+If any amount of toner spills, keep people away from the area until completing cleanup.